mchmarny/kadvice/README.md

 # kadvice

-Knative cluster events and metric streaming using Cloud Run, Cloud PubSub, Cloud Dataflow, and BigQuery ML.
-It comprises of two data flows:
+Kubernetes cluster events and metric streaming using Cloud Run, Cloud PubSub, Cloud Dataflow, and BigQuery ML.
+The tech in this demo is pretty generic but for purposes of illustrating actionable recommendation I'm going to use [Knative](https://knative.dev)-managed workloads.

+To get data to build this recommendation engine, we will create two flows:

 ### Events

-Kubernetes validating webhook that sends pod events to Cloud Run-based preprocessing service.
+This will use Kubernetes validating webhook to sends cluster events to Cloud Run-based preprocessing service.
 That service extracts portent elements and publishes processed event data to a Cloud PubSub topic.
 Finally, a Cloud Dataflow job drains the data on the topic into a BigQuery table.

 ### Metrics